-Last month, we introduced you to John Callahan, the surf explorer who’s traveled to over 60 countries and discovered more than 30 surf spots world-wide.
-Boasting a research catalog thicker than a six-board quiver, we tapped Callahan to share some of his more memorable sojourns.
+Surf explorer John Callahan has travelled to over 60 countries and discovered more than 30 surf spots world-wide.
+Boasting a research catalogue thicker than a six-board quiver, we tapped Callahan to share some of his more memorable sojourns.

 What follows is a list of his top 10 highly-remote travel experiences.
 Be sure to read through these before considering trying to discover a new wave of your own.

 This region is very obscure.
 It’s full of myriad off-the-map spots on the Pacific side of the vast Indonesian Archipelago.
 It’s a lost world out there — entire islands with great waves, some of which don’t see any foreign visitors for years at a time and have seen very few, if any, surfers.
 Many locals would like to receive more visitors (and their money).
 But since the infrastructure is so poor you have to hike a mile out of town and up a hill to get a basic text-only mobile phone signal and there’s no internet at all, it will likely remain uncrowded for years.

 These islands off India have Indonesia-quality waves but are remote and very difficult to reach.
 Extensive haggling and discreet bribery of various officials with whiskey and cigarettes is necessary to receive a “permit” to travel to many of the islands.
 And while we have been there, for security reasons the entire Nicobar Islands group is inaccessible to anyone without an Indian passport.
 North Sentinel Island in the Andamans has great reef break setups and has been surfed before.
 But it also has one of the world’s last un-contacted tribal groups.
 It is strictly illegal to go there and for more than a century, the North Sentinelese warriors have resisted all efforts at interaction with outsiders, emerging from the forest to greet any contact attempts with hostile volleys of wooden spears and poisoned arrows.